0001ashish/CNN/code/README.txt

 If you wanna train the model, it will require 2 directories namely 'train' and 'test1'.
-These directories are supposed to contain images of cats and dogs, but because it doesn't track large files, I haven't included those directories(folders).
+These directories are supposed to contain images of cats and dogs, but because git doesn't track large files, I haven't included those directories(folders).

 'train' directory:
 	This directory should contain images of cats and dogs in the following format - cat.123.jpg , cat.4312.png , dog.123.jpg ,dog.3214.png